-Warsaw, Poland – The Czech Republic and Poland officially approved an increased tax on alcoholic drinks, cigarettes and other tobacco products, local media reported, that took effect yesterday.
+Warsaw, Poland – The Czech Republic and Poland officially approved an increased tax on alcohol, cigarettes and other tobacco products, local media reported, that took effect yesterday.

 Following the new tax, which should take effect today, a half-litre bottle of vodka will cost some 1.5 zloty more, while Polish smokers will have to spend around 1 zloty more for an average pack of cigarettes, Notes from Poland noted on Facebook.